 Other voluntary activity includes support to College activity by non-members who provide specialist advice, lived experience and other support to our work.

 Volunteers are not employees of the RCOG.
 A volunteer is a person who undertakes tasks at the direction of and on behalf of the RCOG, without compensation or expectation of compensation beyond reimbursement of expenses incurred in the course of volunteer duties.
+It is essential for both the volunteer and RCOG that this is strictly adhered to and that no payments or payments in kind are made, however small, to volunteers, and any expenses reimbursement is for the precise amount incurred.

 The definition of volunteer does not include anyone who is undertaking a role as a paid intern, in an honorary contract or where a secondment agreement is in place, for example with a partner NHS Trust or Health Board.